gamesbook/protograf/docs/source/customised_shapes.rst

       The first Rectangle has:

-      - *notch* - the size of the triangular shape that will be "cut" off the corners of the rectangle'; because no *notch_corners* property is set, **all** corners will have a notch
+      - *notch* - the size of the triangular shape that will be "cut" off the corners of the rectangle'; because no *notch_directions* property is set, **all** corners will have a notch

       The second Rectangle has: